 Homeowner’s insurance coverage varies widely.
 Most policies cover general storm damage from wind, hail, and lightning.
 Flood insurance is usually separate.
 Depending on the insurer, a standard policy may also exclude hurricane-related wind damage or offer coverage for a separate and more expensive deductible.

-Hurricane Damage Loss Recovery in Florida
+Hurricane Damage Loss Recovery in St. Petersburg

 The majority of our work focuses on loss recovery after a hurricane.
 When insurers fail to honor the terms of a homeowner’s, hurricane, or flood policy, we’re here to ensure you receive full compensation.
 Come to us before or during the claims process to receive personalized support during your claim.